From Hong Kong to Bristol: A Conversation on Sound, Culture, and Community

 Is there quite a big afterparty scene in Hong Kong, or is it more of a sensible cut-off?

 Comparatively sensible.
-Places like Berlin, you can party for 3 days nonstop if you want to, but for people in Hong Kong, it’s usually 5am max, and we’d go for McDonald's breakfast before getting home.
-To overshare a little bit, the night I stayed up longest in HK is actually playing Mahjong with my uni friends until 11 am the next day, instead of partying.
+Places like Berlin, you can party for 3 days nonstop if you want to, but for people in Hong Kong, it’s usually 5 am max, and we would go for McDonald's breakfast before getting home.

 Favourite non-party spot that inspires you.